-We are a premier consumer financial services company delivering a wide range of specialized financing programs, as well as innovative consumer banking products, across key industries including digital, retail, home, auto, travel, health and pet.
-We provide a range of credit products through our financing programs which we have established with a diverse group of national and regional retailers, local merchants, manufacturers, buying groups, industry associations and healthcare service providers, which we refer to as our "partners."
-Through our partners' over 440,000 locations across the United States and Canada, and their websites and mobile applications, we offer their customers a variety of credit products to finance the purchase of goods and services.
-During 2020, we financed \$139.1 billion of purchase volume, and at December 31, 2020, we had \$81.9 billion of loan receivables and 68.5 million active accounts.
+We are a premier consumer financial services company delivering one of the industry's most complete, digitally-enabled product suites.
+Our experience, expertise and scale encompass a broad spectrum of industries, including digital, health and wellness, retail, home, auto, powersports, jewelry, pets and more.
+We have an established and diverse group of national and regional retailers, local merchants, manufacturers, buying groups, industry associations and healthcare service providers, which we refer to as our "partners."
+We connect our partners and consumers through our dynamic financial ecosystem and provide them with a diverse set of financing solutions and innovative digital capabilities to address their specific needs and deliver seamless, omnichannel experiences.
+We utilize a broad set of distribution channels, including mobile apps and websites, as well as online marketplaces and business management solutions like Point-of-Sale platforms.
+Our offerings include private label, dual, co-brand and general purpose credit cards, as well as short- and long-term installment loans and consumer banking products.
+During 2021, we financed \$165.9 billion of purchase volume, and at December 31, 2021, we had \$80.7 billion of loan receivables and 72.4 million active accounts.

-Our business benefits from longstanding and collaborative relationships with our partners, including some of the nation's leading retailers and manufacturers with well-known consumer brands, such as Lowe's and Ashley HomeStore and also leading digital partners, such as Amazon and PayPal.
-We believe our partner-centric business model has been successful because it aligns our interests with those of our partners and provides substantial value to both our partners and our customers.
+Our business benefits from longstanding and collaborative relationships with our partners, including some of the nation's leading retailers and manufacturers with well-known consumer brands, such as Lowe's and Sam's Club and also leading digital partners, such as Amazon and PayPal.
+We believe our business model has been successful because it aligns our interests with those of our partners and provides substantial value to both our partners and our customers.
 Our partners promote our credit products because they generate increased sales and strengthen customer loyalty.
-Our customers benefit from instant access to credit, discounts, such as cash back rewards, and promotional offers.
-We seek to differentiate ourselves through deep partner integration and our extensive marketing expertise.
+Our customers benefit from instant access to credit, discounts, or other benefits such as cash back rewards, and promotional offers.
+We seek to differentiate ourselves through our deep industry expertise, our long history of consumer lending, our innovative digital capabilities and our diverse product suite.
 We have omni-channel (in-store, online and mobile) technology and marketing capabilities, which allow us to offer and deliver our credit products instantly to customers across multiple channels.
-We continue to invest in, and develop, our digital assets to ensure our partners are well positioned for the rapidly evolving environment as the COVID-19 pandemic forced many of our partners to do business differently.
-We have been able to demonstrate our digital capabilities by providing solutions that meet the needs of our partners and customers, with approximately 60% of our applications in 2020 processed through a digital channel.
+We continue to invest in, and develop, our digital assets to ensure our partners are well positioned for the rapidly evolving environment.
+We have been able to demonstrate our digital capabilities by providing solutions that meet the needs of our partners and customers, with approximately 55% of our consumer revolving applications in 2021 processed through a digital channel.